School of Humanities and Sciences

 Ph.D.
 Student in Chinese, admitted Autumn 2017

 BioYahui He is a PhD candidate in the Department of East Asian Languages and Cultures, specializing in Chinese archaeology.
 Her research interests include human-plant relationship, food production and consumption, and their discourses in the environmental and social dimensions of prehistoric China.
-Her dissertation focuses on plant food and drink practices in the north borderland region of China (northern Shaanxi and south-central Inner Mongolia) during the Neolithic period by employing microbotanical (starch, phytolith, fungi) and usewear approaches.
-In addition, she has been engaged in collaborative projects from other regions in China and beyond (Erlitou, Taiwan, Honduras, etc.) and a series of experimental studies.
+Her dissertation focuses on long-term plant food and drink practices in the north borderland region of China (northern Shaanxi and south-central Inner Mongolia) during the Neolithic period by employing microbotanical (starch, phytolith, fungi) and usewear approaches.
+In addition, she has been engaged in collaborative projects from other regions in mainland China and beyond (Erlitou, Taiwan, Honduras, etc.) and a series of experimental studies.

 Ph.D.
 Student in Chinese, admitted Autumn 2015